WHAT'S NEW FOR GROUPS

 George Mason’s Gunston Hall is restoring its magnificent river-side garden, which will enhance the authenticity of the historic property, reveal much about the Founding Father himself, and provide an educational setting as distinctive as Mason’s original garden design for the signature landscape feature of his home – the Home of American Rights.
 The restoration is the culmination of more than four decades of archaeological research.

-Expected to open in mid-2025, the JW Marriott at Reston Station will be Virginia's first JW Marriott and only the second in the Washington, D.C. region.
-The 28-story glass and concrete high-rise adjacent to the Wiehle-Reston East station on Metro's Silver Line will feature a JW Club, fitness facility, fine-dining restaurant, a signature bar, and a café.
-The hotel will also offer 25,000 square feet of premier event space, including a 9,000 square foot main ballroom and multiple intimate meeting rooms.
+The JW Marriott at Reston Station is now open.
+It is Virginia's first JW Marriott and only the second in the Washington, D.C. region.
+The 28-story glass and concrete high-rise adjacent to the Wiehle-Reston East station on Metro's Silver Line features a JW Club, fitness facility, fine-dining restaurant, a signature bar, and a café.
+The hotel offers 25,000 square feet of premier event space, including a 9,000 square foot main ballroom and multiple intimate meeting rooms.

 Level99 opens at Tysons Corner Center in 2025 as a first-of-its-kind destination for adults.
 Featuring real-world, interactive, social gaming with over 50 physical and mental challenges set in immersive, artistic environments, the space will include installations from local artists, opportunities for groups and player-vs-player, and a food and beverage area.

-The National Museum of the United States Army at Fort Belvoir unveils a new exhibit in June 2025 curated specifically for the U.S. Army’s 250th Birthday and America’s 250th Anniversary commemoration.
-The exhibit, CALL TO Arms: The Soldier and the Revolutionary War, features more than 280 artifacts in a 5,000 square-foot exhibition space.
+The National Museum of the United States Army at Fort Belvoir unveils a new exhibit curated specifically for the U.S. Army’s 250th Birthday and America’s 250th Anniversary commemoration.
+The exhibit, CALL TO Arms: The Soldier and the Revolutionary War, features more than 280 artifacts in a 5,000 square-foot exhibition space and is on display through June 2027.

 SHENANDOAH VALLEY AND VIRGINIA MOUNTAINS

-The Virginia Scenic Railway in Staunton has expanded service and more passenger cars due to the immediate popularity.
-Travelers can sit back and enjoy the modernized ambiance of a 1940s passenger car through some of Virginia’s prettiest scenery, including the Shenandoah Valley and the Blue Ridge Mountains.
+The Virginia Scenic Railway in Staunton has expanded service and more passenger cars due to its immediate popularity.
+Travelers can sit back and enjoy the modernized ambiance of a 1940s passenger dining car or a dome car through some of Virginia’s prettiest scenery, including the Shenandoah Valley and the Blue Ridge Mountains.
 Two route options, Alleghany Special and Blue Ridge Flyer, offered Thursday – Sunday.
-Tickets include the 3-hour tour, meal, dessert and beverage in souvenir glass.
+Tickets include the 3-hour tour, meal, dessert and beverage.
 Group and private charters available.

-Mountain Coaster, Massanutten Resort – Opened in fall 2024, “Mountain Mayhem;” with a total length spanning 3,380 feet offers an exhilarating downhill experience covering 2,156 feet of terrain, with two 360-degree spirals along the track.
+Mountain Coaster, Massanutten Resort – Opening in 2025, “Mountain Mayhem;” with a total length spanning 3,380 feet offers an exhilarating downhill experience covering 2,156 feet of terrain, with two 360-degree spirals along the track.
 Each ride is around six minutes.
 The innovative design gives riders full control over their speed for a customized experience.

-Conveniently located near James Madison University, Spark by Hilton Harrisonburg University Area is under construction with an expected July 2025 opening.
+Conveniently located near James Madison University, Spark by Hilton Harrisonburg University Area is now open.
 A pet-friendly hotel that caters to both business and leisure travelers, the Spark by Hilton offers lodging minutes away from local restaurants, shops, and breweries in the heart of Harrisonburg.

 Three Hills Historic Estate & Spa is a 64-room boutique inn coming to Warm Springs in the former residence of Mary Johnston, the first woman to top The New York Times bestseller list.
-This regional treasure was built in 1913 and is under-going renovations for a planned opening in summer 2025 with a spa to come in fall 2025.
+This regional treasure was built in 1913 and is under-going renovations for a planned opening in fall 2025 with a spa to come soon thereafter.

-Spark by Hilton Roanoke Airport is slated to open in late February 2025, offering a convenient location just minutes from the airport.
+Spark by Hilton Roanoke Airport opened in spring 2025, offering a convenient location just minutes from the airport.

 SOUTHWEST VIRGINIA - BLUE RIDGE MOUNTAINS, HEART OF APPALACHIA